Supporting Summer: Seasonal Recipes for the Fire Season

 Acupressure for Summer

-In Chinese Medicine and Taoism, there is a focus on the fire element organs of the Heart, Small Intestine, San Jiao, and Pericardium in the summertime.
+In Chinese Medicine and Taoism, there is a focus on the fire element organs, specifically the Heart, Small Intestine, San Jiao, and Pericardium, during the summertime.

 HEART 7 - Spirit Gate (Shenmen)